YouSsefElhIV/Cub3d/README.md

 4- Using the DDA algorithm to calculate the distance of the rays.

-5- Finally we use that distance we got to put the pixels and the textures.
+5- Finally use that distance you got to put the pixels.